gsingers/search_with_machine_learning_course/README.md

 # Running the Weekly Project

 At the command line, do the following steps to run the example.
-For purposes of demonstration, let's assume we are working on week 2.
-Substitute accordingly for the week you are working on.

 1. Activate your Python Virtual Environment.
-We use `pyenv` (Pyenv website)[https://github.com/pyenv/pyenv] and `pyenv-virtualenv` (Pyenv Virtualenv)[https://github.com/pyenv/pyenv-virtualenv], but you can use whatever you are most comfortable with.
+We use `pyenv` (Pyenv website)[https://github.com/pyenv/pyenv] and `pyenv-virtualenv` (Pyenv Virtualenv)[https://github.com/pyenv/pyenv-virtualenv].
-    1. `pyenv activate search_with_ml_week2` -- Activate that Virtualenv.
-Substitute in whatever week you are working on, e.g. `search_with_ml_week1`.
+    1. `pyenv activate search_with_ml` -- Activate the Virtualenv.
 1. Run Flask:
     1. `export FLASK_ENV=development`
     1.  *_IMPORTANT_* Set the Flask App Environment Variable: `export FLASK_APP=week2`